SerhanMiah/GA-Project-2-Trivia/README.md

 # The Approach Taken:

-Once the team has been decided, we came up with a plan on what was our MVP and aim for project 2.
+Once the team was decided, we planned our MVP and aim for project 2.
 We started a blueprint using app.diagrams.net and made a small design of how the website will look like.
 The image below is our design for the trivia game.

 ![game-screenshot](./src/Img/screenshots/image15.png)